opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-create/service-catalogs/openshift-template.md

 ### Elastic Volume Service (EVS)

-In OpenShift you can provision an EVS on Open Telekom Cloud dynamically:
+In OpenShift you can provision an EVS on T Cloud Public dynamically:

 1. Create a new **storage class** (e.g., `ssd-csi`) with a volume type (e.g., `SSD`):